Announcements

 Management & Ecology

 The restoration of the wild turkey is one of the greatest success stories in wildlife conservation.
 Once completely extirpated in Illinois, wild turkeys now occur in robust numbers in every county.
 To rebuild the state’s population, IDNR conducted trap and release efforts beginning in the 1950s, concluding the program in the early 2000s.
 Today, the Forest Wildlife Program at IDNR manages wild turkeys and their habitat to maintain these healthy populations.
-See the Illinois Wildlife Action Plan – Forest and Woodland Campaign for more details.
+For more information on the recovery of wild turkeys in Illinois, see the Illinois Wildlife Action Plan – Forest and Woodland Campaign.
+To learn more about the Eastern Wild Turkey, view the species info page on Wildlife Illinois.

 Spring Turkey Annual Reports